resbaz/lessons/matlab/README.md

 ### 1. Create a MathWorks account

 * At the [MathWorks website](http://www.mathworks.com.au/), select the "Create Account" link in the top right hand corner
-* Enter the relevant personal details, noting that you'll need to use your university email address in order to obtain Matlab for free
+* Enter your personal details, noting that you'll need to use your university email address in order to obtain Matlab for free
 * When asked how you will use MathWorks software, select "Academic use"

 ### 2. Create a license